-Kutz said the trip was about as perfect as possible.
+Kutz said his epic cycling adventure was about as perfect as possible.

 One of the best moments for Dan was eating a good meal in Grand Marais, retiring back to the campsite, and getting in the camp chair and view of Lake Superior, with a bourbon.

 He never got in trouble, always had the right gear, equipment, and food.